 Create your account - avoid having to reconfigure Meshery each time you deploy it.

 When you use a social account to authenticate to Meshery, your environment configuration persists from session to session.

 Meshery sources from Mixer Prometheus adapter and uses Prometheus node-exporter.

 - results of performance tests are anonymously collected using the

 Meshery may provide the public service of ranking the speed of your deployment against that of the rest of the world's users.

 Why use Meshery?

-because fortio is not packaged into a mesh testing utility, but is only a load-generator unto its own.
+Other performance benchmark tools are not packaged into a mesh testing utility, butare only a load-generators unto their own.